richardevcom/add-polylang-support-for-customizer/readme.txt

 This plugin is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

-For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).
+For reference, [here\'s a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).

 # Credits

 Original solution made by [@soderlind](https://github.com/soderlind) is available [here](https://github.com/soderlind/customizer-polylang).
 Share some love!
 This is WordPress plugin version of his solution.

+== Installation ==
+This plugin can be installed directly into your plugins folder \"as-is\" or if you go to Admin panel > Plugins > Add new > Upload Plugin and select the archive containing this plugin.

+== Screenshots ==
+1. Polylang language dropdown in Customizer

+== Changelog ==
+= 1.0.1 =
+* First release